bradbase/flyingkoala/docs/api.rst

 User Defined Functions
 ----------------------
-These are the User Defined Functions UDFs that come with FlyingKoala.a
+These are the User Defined Functions UDFs that come with FlyingKoala.

 bom
 ^^^^^^